 Array (Sequential Storage)

-A static array is just a block of continuous memory.
-We can use an index to access elements in this memory.
-This is the original form of an array.
+A static array is a block of continuous memory, and we can access each element by using its index.
+This is the most original form of an array.

-In this chapter, we will use only basic static arrays to build our own dynamic array.
-We will implement common APIs such as add, delete, search, and update.
-After learning this, you will understand how library data structures work inside.
+In this chapter, we will use the most basic static array and try to build our own dynamic array by hand.
+We will implement the common APIs for add, delete, find, and update.
+After this, when you use built-in data structures, you will know how they work inside.

-With dynamic arrays, you can later understand and build queues, stacks, hash tables, and other complex data structures.
+With dynamic arrays, you can also build more complex data structures later, like queues, stacks, and hash tables.

 Static Array

-When you create a static array, you must decide its element type and length in advance.
-Only languages like C++, Java, and Golang provide true static arrays.
-Languages like Python and Javascript do not.
+You must decide the element type and amount when you create a static array.
+Only languages like C++, Java, and Golang let you make a static array.
+Languages like Python and JavaScript do not.

 // define a static array of size 10